douglaspereira04/repart-kv/graph/README.md

 4. **Automatic Creation**: Vertices and edges are automatically created when incremented, simplifying the API and reducing boilerplate code.

 5. **Header-Only**: The entire implementation is in the header file for easy integration and potential inlining optimizations.

+### MetisGraph Class

+1. **CSR Format**: Uses Compressed Sparse Row format, which is the standard format for METIS and provides efficient memory usage.

+2. **Separate Preparation Step**: Separates graph preparation from partitioning to allow multiple partitioning operations on the same prepared graph.

+3. **Automatic Algorithm Selection**: Chooses between recursive bisection and k-way partitioning based on the number of requested partitions.

+4. **Weight Preservation**: All vertex and edge weights are preserved and passed to METIS for balanced partitioning.

+5. **String Mapping**: Maintains bidirectional mapping to support string-based vertex identifiers while using METIS's integer-based API.